Micron Rating Use Guide

 There are many more uses for The Brew Bag than beer making.
 Some we're sure we've never heard of, but here's the list of known uses and the appropriate micron rating that users have found successful.

-Typical product / micron is listed next to the product.
+Typical product / micron filter size is listed next to the product.

 Infusions of ground spices - alcohol, tea, juice kombucha - 55-75